htacg/tidy-html5-tests/README.md

 For example, comparing `testbase-expects/` with `testbase-results`
 will show you what file output was changed by your code modification, if any.
-In WIN32 there should be none.

-In Unix the `$ diff -ua cases-testbase-expects cases-testbase-results` will normally yield 3 changes: tests 431895, 500236 and 616606.
-431895 is because it uses the `gnu-emacs: yes` option and we can thus expect the path separator in the file names to change.

-The other two 500236 and 616606 just seem to have some spaces changes.
-Not sure exactly why.
-If `-w` or `-b` option is use there should be no difference.
-So these 3 tests must be especially checked.

-Difficult, and tedious!
-Yes, but is a sure way to see if your changes adversely effected Tidy.
-Unfortunately, only such a visual comparison would show the results.
-If the output changes are fully acceptable, like a warning message changed, then this should become the new base file for that test.

-Of course some of the tests were to, say, avoid a segfault found.
-Other tests were to visually compare the original input test file in a browser, with how the new output displayed in a browser.
-This is a purely VISUAL compare, and can not be done in code.

-And what about if there was NO current test existing to test what you were trying to fix.
-Well that means a NEW test should be added.
-Its output added to the base, then there would be a comparison.